ky-rafaels/k8s-image-type-discovery/README.md

 ---

 ### Kubernetes Deployment
-Deploy the program as a pod with RBAC permissions to list pods:
+The deployment and RBAC remain the same, as `pods/exec` permissions were already added:

 #### Deployment YAML
 ```yaml